jamiedelange/employee-bot/README.md

   * [Licenses](#licenses)

   # Installation Instructions
-  Clone the repository from https://github.com/jamiedelange/employee-bot and initiate with the command "node index"
+  Clone the repository from https://github.com/jamiedelange/employee-bot

   # Usage Information
   Initiate in the command line with "node index"